-The Compensation Committee of the Board (the "Compensation Committee") and Board established performance goals for the year ending December 31, 2023, as set forth in the 2023 LTIP Annual Award Agreements (the "Performance Goals") that will be used to determine the number of LTIP Units earned by each grantee.
-As of September 30, 2023, management estimated that the Performance Goals would be met at a 100% level and, accordingly, cumulative stock-based compensation expense during the three and nine months ended September 30, 2023 reflects management's estimate that 100% of these awards will be earned.
-As soon as reasonably practicable following the end of the performance period, the Compensation Committee and Board will determine the extent to which the Company has achieved each of the Performance Goals (expressed as a percentage) and, based on such determination, will calculate the number of LTIP Units that each grantee is entitled to receive.
+The Compensation Committee of the Board (the "Compensation Committee") and the Board established performance goals for the year ending December 31, 2024, as set forth in the 2024 LTIP Annual Award Agreements (the "Performance Goals") that will be used to determine the number of LTIP

+Units earned by each grantee.
+Cumulative stock-based compensation expense during the three and six months ended March 31, 2024 June 30, 2024 reflects management's estimate of the probability of the number of these awards that will be earned.
+As soon as reasonably practicable following the end of the performance period, the Compensation Committee and the Board will determine the extent to which the Company has achieved each of the Performance Goals (expressed as a percentage) and, based on such determination, will calculate the number of LTIP Units that each grantee is entitled to receive.
 Each grantee may earn up to 150% of the number of his/her target LTIP Units.
-Any 2023 Annual Award LTIP Units that are not earned will be forfeited and cancelled.
+Any 2024 Annual Award LTIP Units that are not earned will be forfeited and cancelled.

 Vesting.
-LTIP Units that are earned as of the end of the applicable performance period will vest in two installments as follows: 50% of the earned LTIP Units will become vested on the valuation date of the awards (which is expected to occur in February 2024) and 50% of the earned LTIP Units become vested on the one year anniversary of the initial vesting date.
+LTIP Units that are earned as of the end of the applicable performance period will vest in two installments as follows: 50% of the earned LTIP Units will become vested on the valuation date of the awards (which is expected to occur in February 2025)

+and 50% of the earned LTIP Units become vested on the one year anniversary of the initial vesting date.
 Vesting may be accelerated under certain circumstances such as a "change-in-control" transaction or a "qualified termination" event.

 Distributions.
-Distributions equal to the dividends declared and paid by the Company will accrue during the applicable performance period on the maximum number of LTIP Units that the grantee could earn and will be paid with respect to all of the earned LTIP Units at the conclusion of the applicable performance period, in cash or by the issuance of additional LTIP Units at the discretion of the Compensation Committee.
+Distributions equal to the dividends declared and paid by the Company will accrue during the applicable performance period on the estimated maximum number of LTIP Units that the grantee could earn and will be paid with respect to all of the earned LTIP Units at the conclusion of the applicable performance period, in cash or by the issuance of additional LTIP Units at the discretion of the Compensation Committee.

 Long-Term Awards.
 The Long-Term Awards are subject to the terms and conditions of their related LTIP Long-Term Award Agreements (collectively the "LTIP Long-Term Award Agreements") between the Company and each grantee.
-The number of LTIP Units that each grantee earns under the LTIP Long-Term Award Agreements will be determined following the conclusion of a three-year performance period based on the Company's total stockholder return ("TSR"), which is determined based on a combination of appreciation in stock price and dividends paid during the performance period.
+The number of LTIP Units that each grantee earns under the LTIP Long-Term Award Agreements will be determined following the conclusion of a three-year performance period based on the Company's (i) total stockholder return ("TSR"), which is determined based on a combination of appreciation in stock price and dividends paid during the performance period, and (ii) relative stockholder return ("RSR"), which is determined by comparing the Company's TSR with the TSRs of the companies that comprise the Dow Jones U.S. Real Estate Health Care Index (the "Index").
 Each grantee may earn up to 200% of the number of target LTIP Units covered by the grantee's Long-Term Award.
 Any target LTIP Units that are not earned will be forfeited and cancelled.
-The number of LTIP Units earned under the Long-Term Awards will be determined as soon as reasonably practicable following the end of the applicable three-year performance period based on the Company's TSR on an absolute basis (as to 50% of the Long-Term Award) and relative to the companies that comprised the Dow Jones U.S. Real Estate Health Care Index (the "Index") (as to 50% of the Long-Term Award).
+The number of LTIP Units earned under the Long-Term Awards will be determined as soon as reasonably practicable following the end of the applicable three-year performance period based on the Company's TSR on an absolute basis (as to 50% of the Long-Term Award) and RSR (as to 50% of the Long-Term Award).